esync-network/docs/docs/hardwarenode_setup.md

 Existing eCredits setup identified.
 Please choose an option:
 ```

 Please select option **5**.
 The system will guide you through the process, will ask you to create a new public address (if you dont have one), to set a password, will ask you if you want to use the etherbase address and will finally ask you to start mining.

+?> If you want to use a separate account for your rewards, please set the etherbase address to the address of your wallet.
+By doing that, all rewards (transaction costs) that
+your validator receives will be added to this configured address.

-After the creation of the key, it will ask you for the public address which looks like:
+Once the system created the key, it will ask you for the public Account address:

 ```shell
 Your new key was generated